 If You Want to Avoid Giant Parties

 Look at Lent, the seven-week period after Mardi Gras.

 The city is exhausted from the weeks of celebrating and many locals keep the holy period as a religious observance.
 Still, everything's open (restaurants, theaters, plenty of jazz clubs), so there are things to do, eat, and see, but without the potentially overwhelming atmosphere of Mardi Gras.

 If You Want the Best Weather

 The early spring months are particularly nice when you're escaping icy winter conditions up North (plus, they often coincide with Mardi Gras), and the fall months are great for cozy, homey neighborhood street fairs and a touch of holiday festiveness.

-My personal favorite: I often encourage family members and friends to visit me over Mardi Gras week -- come a few days before and take in all the revelry and festivities and then stay a few days into Lent to do more sedate activities (museums, for example, or day trips to tour the Tabasco factory or take a swamp tour).
-The weather tends to be nice and as my people hail from the North, it's a generally-warm escape for them from their never-ending winter.
+You might want to over Mardi Gras week -- come a few days before and take in all the revelry and festivities and then stay a few days into Lent to do more sedate activities (museums, for example, or day trips to tour the Tabasco factory or take a swamp tour).
+The weather tends to be nice.
 That said, it has been chilly the past few Mardis Gras in a row, so if warm weather is the only goal, there's no guarantee.